timbru31/homebrew-brewfile/README.md

 # 🍺 📦 Brewfile

 This is my personal Brewfile to setup my working environment for my work MacBook.
-On this branch the Brewfile is extended to include a DNS over TLS configuration to avoid ACN tracking.

 ## Installation